-A production debugger plays a critical role in your tool stack because errors in production can be extremely damaging to your business.
+A live debugger plays a critical role in your tool stack because errors in production can be extremely damaging to your business.
 In the best-case scenario, you catch them before they impact your customers.
 But if they have already been affected by an error, it really starts costing you.
 Either way, when a production error hits you, your developers are in a crunch to fix it and are not able to spend their time doing what they love most, writing awesome code.
 The thing about production errors is that they are harder to fix than bugs detected earlier in the deployment pipeline.
 Not only is it difficult to recreate a production environment, but developers also don’t have convenient tools for Production like the IDEs they use for debugging in development.
 Consequently, a typical “fix” for production errors is to roll back to a previous version, which of course, makes great new features roll away.

 Therefore, enterprises invest significant time and resources to try and ensure application health under normal operations, and if an error does hit production, they want to fix it as quickly as possible; before customers notice.
 While there are many monitoring tools available on the market, none of them provides an adequate solution for debugging.
 These tools provide DevOps and SREs with logs, metrics, and traces to monitor, maintain and troubleshoot their Production systems.
 But DevOps and SREs aren’t equipped to handle code-level errors, and in these cases, they usually throw those logs, metrics, and traces over the wall to developers.
 Now, developers are familiar with the code, but they don’t have the code-level data they really need to fix these errors.
 This DevOps/Development disconnect is a chasm that needs to be bridged in order to handle Production errors effectively.
 The best way to go is to choose the best tool for the job and combine them to form a complete solution that includes monitoring, alerts, logging, and production debugging.